Distributed morphology

 In generative linguistics, Distributed Morphology is a theoretical framework introduced in 1993 by Morris Halle and Alec Marantz.
 The central claim of Distributed Morphology is that there is no divide between the construction of words and sentences.
 The syntax is the single generative engine that forms sound-meaning correspondences, both complex phrases and complex words.
-This approach challenges the traditional notion of the Lexicon as the unit where derived words are formed and idiosyncratic word-meaning correspondences are stored.
-In Distributed Morphology there is no unified Lexicon as in earlier generative treatments of word-formation.
-Rather, the functions that other theories ascribe to the Lexicon are distributed among other components of the grammar.
+This approach challenges the traditional notion of the lexicon as the unit where derived words are formed and idiosyncratic word-meaning correspondences are stored.
+In Distributed Morphology there is no unified lexicon, as in earlier generative treatments of word-formation; rather, the functions that other theories ascribe to the lexicon are distributed among other components of the grammar.

 Overview of Distributed Morphology

-The basic principle of Distributed Morphology is that there is a single generative engine for the formation of both complex words and complex phrases: there is no division between syntax and morphology and there is no Lexicon in the sense it has in traditional generative grammar.
-Distributed Morphology rejects the notion of a lexicon in the way it had been used.
-Any operation that would occur in the 'lexicon' according to lexicalist approaches is considered too vague in Distributed Morphology, which instead distributes these operations over various steps and lists.
+The basic principle of Distributed Morphology is that there is a single generative engine for the formation of both complex words and complex phrases: there is no division between syntax and morphology, and there is no lexicon—at least, not in the same sense as in traditional generative grammar.
+Any operation that would—according to lexicalist approaches—occur in the 'lexicon' is considered too vague in Distributed Morphology, which instead distributes these operations over various steps and lists.

-The term Distributed Morphology is used because the morphology of an utterance is the product of operations distributed over more than one step, with content from more than one list.
+The term 'Distributed Morphology' is used because the morphology of an utterance is the product of operations distributed over more than one step, with content from more than one list.
 In contrast to lexicalist models of morphosyntax, Distributed Morphology posits three components in building an utterance: